Steve Grogan: Retirement and legacy

 At the time of his retirement, Grogan led the franchise as the all-time leader in passing yards (26,886) and passing touchdowns (182).
-As of 2019, he is ranked third in passing yards behind Tom Brady and Drew Bledsoe and second in passing touchdowns behind Brady.
+As of 2019, he is ranked third in passing yards behind Tom Brady and Drew Bledsoe, and second in passing touchdowns behind Brady.
 His 16 seasons are the second most ever for a Patriots player, behind Tom Brady.
 He also held the Patriots previous single-game record with a 153.9 quarterback rating, achieved by completing 13-of-18 passes for 315 yards with five touchdowns and no interceptions against the New York Jets on September 9, 1979, before Drew Bledsoe posted a perfect 158.3 rating against the Indianapolis Colts on December 26, 1993.

-Grogan started seventy-six consecutive games for the Patriots from 1975 to 1980, which would place him twenty-sixth for most consecutive starts by a quarterback (NFL).
-He was knocked out of the top twenty-five by Brady.

 Grogan rushed for 2,176 yards (4.9 per carry) and 35 touchdowns during his career, a mark which places him as the Patriots' fourth overall in rushing touchdowns.
 With Grogan, the Patriots made the playoffs five times (1976, 1978, 1982, 1985, and 1986 as a backup).
 Before Grogan was drafted, the Patriots made the playoffs just once from 1960 to 1974.

-Grogan was one of the first real successful dual-threat quarterbacks, leading all quarterbacks in rushing yards in four consecutive seasons, from 1976-1979.
-However injuries would slow this style of play as his career went on.
-Grogan has also garnered the reputation as one of the toughest players in the history of the NFL.
-With Grogan not being afraid to run with the ball this led to him taking big hits as a result, but Grogan always managed to get up and keep playing.
 Hall of Fame guard John Hannah once referred to Grogan as “the toughest player he ever played with in his career.”
 He continues to be a beloved figure among patriots fans to this day.

-Grogan's injuries and his toughness in response to them are also part of his legacy.
 One sports writer for the Boston Globe, wrote of the "Grogan Toughness Meter" in 2003.
 The writer, Nick Cafardo, gave a partial listing of Grogan's injuries over his 16-year career: "Five knee surgeries; screws in his leg after the tip of his fibula snapped; a cracked fibula that snapped when he tried to practice; two ruptured disks in his neck, which he played with for 1 1/2 seasons; a broken left hand (he simply handed off with his right hand); two separated shoulders on each side; the reattachment of a tendon to his throwing elbow; and three concussions."
+During an interview with Fox Sports in 2016 Grogan talked about the injuries stating "It takes a toll, but I loved to play the game, and if I could get out there without hurting my team by playing through aches or pains, I was going to be out there to play."